andreatondella/Madrid-Pollution-Analysis/README.md

 * The work consists in analyzing a big dataset with hourly pollution data from Madrid, in the period 2011 to 2016.

 * In the content area “workgroup_assignment” at the campus there’s 72 csv files, each one containing a piece of the information.
 Specifically, each csv contains the raw data for a concrete month of a concrete year (6 years, 12 months per year).
-⋅⋅*Raw data is at an hourly level.
++ Raw data is at an hourly level.
-..* There are many stations that measure air pollutants in Madrid (around 24).
++ There are many stations that measure air pollutants in Madrid (around 24).
-..* There are several pollutants measured (around 10).
++ There are several pollutants measured (around 10).
-..* Hourly data is available for every pollutant, for every station, for every hour, for every day of each month-year.
++ Hourly data is available for every pollutant, for every station, for every hour, for every day of each month-year.

 * You will also find two additional datasets:
 ..* Weather.xlsx, containing daily time series for min, average, and max temperature, precipitations, humidity and wind in Madrid.